Skip to main content

 • changes that have been implemented to eliminate any immediate hazards to study subjects without prior REB approval.
 (The REB office will review these amendments and provide a preliminary decision; however, the final decision rests with the full board.)

-Amendments that qualify for full board review are reviewed at the next meeting of the board that conducted the initial review of the study.
+Amendments that qualify for full board review are reviewed at the next meeting of the board.
 REB questions or concerns regarding amendment submissions are communicated to the PI in a written format that is sent to the PI following the review.

 Health Canada No Objection letters (NOLs) must be included with amendment submissions for clinical trials when applicable.
 REB approval will not be granted until the NOL is received.

-• Ten copies of relevant study documents with changes tracked, (or in bold or highlighted) that accurately reflects the changes to study outlined in the request form.
+• Relevant study documents with changes tracked, (or in bold or highlighted) that accurately reflects the changes to study outlined in the request form.

-• One clean copy of relevant study documents (without tracked changes, handwritten notes or highlights)
+• Clean copies of relevant study documents (without tracked changes, handwritten notes or highlights)

 Expedited Review